CC3002-Metodologias/final-reality-yuval-linker/README.md

 with the equipped weapon and two buttons will appear.
 With one button you can choose to attack and with the other one you can equip a weapon.

+If you choose to equip a weapon your available inventory will be in the form of different buttons.
+Press a weapon to equip it.
+If you can't equip that weapon then you will see no change on your character's equipped weapon.
+You can choose to equip as many times as you want.

+If you choose to attack, the enemies will be shown in the form of buttons.
+Press one to attack it.
+After that your turn will end.

 If you run out of characters you lose.
 If you defeat every enemy you win.

 Have fun!